Indigenous priority seats for Health and Human Service Programs

 • a declaration by the applicant attesting to Indigenous ancestry, supplemented by letters supporting the declaration from an official of a recognized Indigenous organization

-• a certified copy of official documentation attesting to membership in a Native American tribe
+• an official document attesting to membership in a Native American tribe